ycedenog/Food_Paos/README.md

 10. Follow the on-screen instructions to install the app on your device.

 11. Once installed, you can launch Paos-Food-Mobile from your device's app drawer.

+##Running Tests
+To run tests for Paos-Food-Mobile, follow these steps:

+Navigate to the project directory:

+bash
+Copy code
+cd Paos-Food-Mobile
+Run the tests using the Ionic CLI:

+bash
+Copy code
+ionic test
+The Ionic testing framework will launch, and you can select the specific tests you want to run.

+Usage
+Paos-Food-Mobile is designed for delivery drivers working with Paos.
+Log in with your credentials to start managing and delivering orders.

 ## Usage